kleon919/manage-containers/README.md

 - Start a specific idle container.
 - Start all idle containers concurrently.
 - Stop a specific running container.
-- Stop all running containers concurrently
+- Stop all running containers concurrently.
+- Remove all idle containers.
-- Retrieve logs from a specific container
+- Retrieve logs from a specific container.
-- Retrieve statistics from a specific container
+- Retrieve statistics from a specific container.

+API documentation:
+- Drop the api-doc.yml file to the https://editor.swagger.io/ in order to view the API.